Caregiver Connection

 - Get information – In order to be confident and effective, all families need the information to support their child’s development and families supporting children with mental health issues require additional information that can be gathered from a peer support network.

 - Be understood – Few understand the intensity of everyday life experiences of having a child with mental health challenges.
-Peer support groups offer that understanding and knowledge of that intensity and the struggles that accompany it.
+Caregiver Connection groups offer that understanding and knowledge of that intensity and the struggles that accompany it.